INFOGRAPHICS

 What is the difference between cost leadership and cost focus?

-Cost leadership targets the broadest possible market with the lowest sustainable cost through scale, standardization, and supply chain dominance.
-Cost focus applies the same efficiency logic to a defined niche through specialized operations optimized for that segment.
-The difference is market scope, not strategy type.
-Choosing the wrong scope burns capital because the resource requirements differ fundamentally.
+Both strategies minimize costs, but they differ in scope.
+Cost leadership targets the broadest possible market with the lowest sustainable price, achieved through scale, standardization, and supply chain dominance.
+Cost focus applies the same efficiency logic to a defined niche, achieving the lowest cost position within a specific segment through specialization.

-How do you choose between cost leadership and cost focus?
+How does strategy consulting help a company choose between cost leadership and cost focus?

 Kamyar Shah